Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

             f' grid xy
 ```

 A monad can be thought of as function composition in a computational context.
-In our implementation of bind, we evaluate the left argument in it's context -
+In our implementation of bind, we evaluate the left argument in its context -
 the grid and the coord we are viewing to produce `a`.
 We then call `f` on `a` to create our new Monad.
 We are essentially performing function composition
-in a monadic context :) Our monad essentially evaluates the rule (producing `a`), takes it's result and feeds it into a another function that creates
+in a monadic context :) Our monad essentially evaluates the rule (producing `a`), takes its result and feeds it into a another function that creates
 a new rule in the same monadic context (`Coord` and state of the `Grid c`).

 Let's define a function called `runRule` which accepts a `Rule` and a `Grid`, applies the rule and creates a new grid based on the transition function